Skip to content

 from_ref(data) staticmethod

-Wrap an existing dict without copying.
+Wrap an existing Python builtin dict without copying.

 This is the recommended way to create a Dict from foreign functions that return a standard Python dict.